tvk353/IPL-dashboard/README.md

 }
 ```

-- The example response from a request to this API `https://apis.ccbp.in/ipl/<team_id>` will be
+- The example response from a request to this API `https://apis.ccbp.in/ipl/<team_id>` is

 ```json
 {